dschapman/dschapman-com/content/notes/How I write these notes.md

 ---
-title: 'How I write these notes'
+title: How I write these notes
 ---

 I write most of my notes currently using [Bear](bear.app).
 The good thing about this is that it can export to markdown.
 The difficult thing is that it makes it difficult to keep a single source of truth.
 Do I edit in my GitHub repository?
 If I do then my bear is out of date and I can no longer easily edit on my phone.